AI Release Engineering

 One-Command Rollback

-featbit flags update <key> --enabled false — that's the full rollback.
-Local SDK evaluation means the change reaches all instances via SSE in under a second.
-No redeploy, no restart.
+featbit flags update <key> --enabled false — that's the full rollback command.
+Local SDK evaluation means the change can reach all instances quickly via SSE, without a redeploy or restart.

 Agent Autonomous Emergency Stop

-No on-call engineer required.
-A monitoring agent watches error rate and latency, and issues the rollback command the moment thresholds are crossed — 3am rollbacks are automated.
+A monitoring agent can watch error rate and latency, and issue the rollback command the moment thresholds are crossed — automating many 3am rollback scenarios when policy allows.

 Sub-Millisecond Rollback Execution

 Flag state changes are evaluated in-process.
-Once the updated state syncs via SSE, every subsequent evaluation sees the rollback instantly — no cache to flush, no CDN to invalidate.
+Once the updated state syncs via SSE, every subsequent evaluation sees the rollback without extra cache flushes or CDN invalidations.

 Rollback Audit Evidence

 Every rollback logs the trigger metric, threshold value, executor identity (human or agent), and timestamp.
-Your incident report writes itself from the audit log.
+The audit log provides much of the evidence needed for the incident report.

 autonomous-rollback.sh